RAj-TIWARII/RAj-TIWARII/README.md

 ### Here's a little more about me:

 - 💻 I'm passionate about coding and enjoy exploring new technologies.
-- 📊 Data analysis and visualization are my areas of expertise.
 - 🌱 I'm currently learning machine learning algorithms.
 - 📸3D Animation is my creative outlet when I'm not coding.

 Feel free to reach out and connect!